Mmmm! Pork embutido recipe with cheddar cheese & Vienna sausage

 - Place in a steamer and let cook for 1 hour.

-- Place inside the refrigerator until temperature turns cold
+- Place inside the refrigerator until it turns cold.

 This is also a great way by Princess Ester Landayan: